 As the park is set at a higher elevation, camping is one of the most recommended activities.
 It is also perfect for stargazing due to the clear skies at night.

 6. Arches National Park, Utah

-The most popular and majestic formations are North Window, South Window, Delicate Arch, Park Avenue, Landscape Arch, and Double Arch.
+The most popular and majestic formations are the North Window, South Window, Delicate Arch, Park Avenue, Landscape Arch, and Double Arch.

 7. Coyote Buttes, Arizona

 The Wave is also one of the most popular attractions at Coyote Buttes South.
 It is a geologic feature that provides the most visual experience on Earth.
 The unique sandstone formations seen in the area are only accessible to a limited number of hikers.
-Visitors also need to gain permits to visit the Coyote Buttes.
+Visitors also need permits to visit the Coyote Buttes.

 8. Antelope Canyon, Arizona

-Visiting these beautiful and famous national parks of the USA can enhance your overall trip experience to a whole new level.
+Visiting these beautiful and famous national parks in the USA can enhance your overall trip experience to a whole new level.
 So, for your next vacation, mark these places to witness the grand natural beauty of America.